top of page

 M2, 60MM MORTAR

 The original mortars can be found if you look around hard enough.
-I wouldn't have a clue on prices, but expect to need big pockets.
-Again, if your technically minded, most of the mortar is a series of different sized metal tubes, so it maybe possible to create a good reproduction your self.
+I wouldn't have a clue on prices but expect to need deep pockets.
+Again, if you're technically minded, most of the mortar is a series of different sized metal tubes, so it may be possible to create a good reproduction yourself.

 on2772__1.jpg

-YAY, thanks Harry for telling me about http://www.elitemilitaria.co.uk/ who make not only a blank firing 60mm Mortar but also the Bazooka below.
-Mortar comes ready use and with 3 rounds for £425.
-Which seems a bit on the costly side, but then again, there is a lot of work to those metal parts.
+Thanks, Harry, for telling me about http://www.elitemilitaria.co.uk/ who make not only a blank firing 60mm Mortar, but also the Bazooka below.
+The mortar comes ready use and with three rounds for less than £600 (additional rounds are about £25 each), which seems a bit on the costly side, but then again, there is a lot of work to those metal parts.

 @falconhistory on Instagram makes 3d printed complete 60mm Mortar shells for a nice £16 each.
 A photo of these can be seen on the explosives page.